 2000 and 2025, there is a millionfold increase in computational

-power, along with vastly improved scanning resolution and bandwidth.
+power, together with vastly improved scanning resolution and bandwidth.

 Until recently, only separate regions of the brain had been modelled in any detail

-- but scientists are now able to combine them into one giant, complete
+– but scientists are now able to combine them into a complete, real-time

 simulation.
 Like the Human Genome Project, there were many in the scientific community who doubted the brain could be mapped so quickly.
 Once again,

-they failed to account for the exponential growth of information technology (rather than linear).
+they failed to account for the exponential (rather than linear) growth of information technology.

 nanobots are being developed